 The Benefits of Probiotics for Birds

 People often think of bacteria as bad, but bacteria aren’t always dangerous.
 In fact, there are naturally occurring microorganisms found in the intestinal tracts of animals and people, and these microorganisms are necessary for normal digestion.
-They also help with the absorption of essential nutrients, as well as protect against bad bacteria.
+These friendly bacteria also help with the absorption of essential nutrients, as well as protect against bad bacteria.

-When humans and animals are living a stress-free and healthy life, these beneficial bacteria are able to function normally and maintain a healthy intestinal tract.
+Keeping the correct balance of bacteria within the body is important for digestive health.
+When humans and animals are living a stress-free and healthy life, these beneficial bacteria in their gut are able to function normally and maintain a healthy intestinal tract.
 However, certain conditions can easily cause bacterial changes and an imbalance of beneficial microorganisms, which can lead to digestive problems.

 A bacterial imbalance can result from stress, antibiotic therapy, or a change in diet.
 An imbalance can result in diarrhea, difficulty in digesting food, vulnerability to disease, and decreased appetite.
 Most animals like dogs, cats, and birds are subject to stress, plus it can be hard to predict when stress or illness will take place, which means that the disruption of intestinal bacteria can become common.